 Your dog will not feel any pain from the tick bite.
 Ticks rely on an anesthetic and anti-inflammatory in their secretions to numb the skin so neither humans nor dogs can feel their bite.
 These same secretions will help prevent your dog from feeling pain when you remove the tick.
 What your dog may feel is the skin being pulled.

 Although humans often get a bulls-eye rash from an infected tick with Lyme Disease, dogs do not.
 In fact, it may take 2 to 5 months before any signs of the disease occur in your dog.
 During this time, if your dog becomes slow or less active, look for signs of lameness.
 Lameness that seems to shift from one side to the other is strong evidence of an infection.
 Swollen lymph nodes and inflammation around the leg at the shoulder or hips also indicate an infection.

 If you notice any signs of an infection, contact your veterinarian for an appointment and testing.
 Two weeks of prescribed antibiotics are sufficient to treat most dogs with Lyme Disease.
 There are also approved vaccines for Lyme Disease in dogs.
 These vaccines will reduce the symptoms of the disease but not prevent it.
-Owners who live near wooded areas or areas with tall bushes or brush nearby should consider eliminating ticks in their yard with a perimeter spray.
-An effective perimeter spray will eliminate ticks and reduce the risk of Lyme Disease for all your family members, including your best friend.
+Owners who live near wooded areas or areas with tall bushes or brush nearby should consider eliminating ticks in their yard with a perimeter treatment.
+An effective perimeter treatment will eliminate ticks and reduce the risk of Lyme Disease for all your family members, including your best friend.

 Give us a call to get started with your Central MA summer-long mosquito and tick protection.